 LINK WRAY has influenced the likes of Rock Hall of Famers Jimmy Page, Neil Young, Iggy Pop, Bruce Springsteen, Bob Dylan, and Pete Townshend as well as Dan Auerbach of the Black Keys and countless thousands of other musicians the world over.

 LINK WRAY has been inducted into the Native American Music Hall of Fame, North Carolina Music Hall of Fame, Rockabilly Hall of Fame, Washington (DC) Area Music Association Hall of Fame, Southern Legends Hall of Fame and many more.

 LINK WRAY has been featured in the Smithsonian Institute’s National Museum of the Native American Indian "Up Where We Belong" exhibits in both Washington DC and New York City.

-LINK WRAY's music crossed over to the hip hop community in 2011, when Death Grips released the song Spread Eagle Across the Block, which heavily sampled RUMBLE.
+LINK WRAY's music crossed over to the hip hop community when Death Grips released the song Spread Eagle Across the Block, which heavily sampled RUMBLE.

 LINK WRAY’s music has been featured in such television and film as Pulp Fiction, Independence Day, Desperado, The Sopranos, Blow and countless others.

 LINK WRAY is honored at his hometown of Dunn, NC with the annual "Link Wray Music Festival," held in May of each year.

 LINK WRAY DAY has been declared by Governor’s Proclamation in the states of Maryland and North Carolina.

 LINK WRAY's instrumental RUMBLE, having met the criteria of being "culturally, historically or aesthetically important and/or inform or reflect life in the United States" was selected in 2008 to be in the National Recording Registry, housed in the Library of Congress.
 Less than 40 rock and roll songs have received this honor.

 LINK WRAY was a Rock and Roll Hall of Fame nominee in 2013.
 However, over 30 years after first becoming eligible, Link Wray has yet to be inducted.
 The Rock and Roll Hall of Fame remains incomplete.